SAP/cloud-sdk-ios-cai/README.md

 ## Getting Started

 The code snippet below illustrates setting up the `CAIConversation` Combine publisher to initialize the `MessagingViewModel` for the `AssistantView`.
+For prototyping you can connect the iOS client directly with SAP Conversational AI *Community Edition*.
+You have to replace variable values in angle brackets (e.g. `<channelId>`) with your bot-specific values.

 See [Enterprise Configuration](https://github.com/SAP/cloud-sdk-ios-cai/blob/main/ENTERPRISE_CONFIG.md) guide for required configuration steps to use `SAPCAI` Swift package and connect indirectly with SAP Conversational AI *Enterprise Edition* through SAP Mobile Services.

-The code snippet below contains example values specific for connecting the iOS client directly with SAP Conversational AI *Community Edition* for prototyping.
-You have to replace variable values in angle brackets (e.g. `<channelId>`) with your bot-specific values

 ### Setting up the data publisher